RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

    Finally, I can observe that LLMs have an ambivalent effect on mental health domain: on one hand, there is direct evidence that they can mitigate symptoms of anxiety and depression, but on the other hand, the misuse of LLMs can exacerbate social isolation and give harmful advice.
+Also, I personally experienced interacting with people who used LLMs while having mental health issues, and I could observe how LLMs made their situation worse.
 2. *Direction in study and learning*.
 Recently I've read a book called *Ultralearning* by Scott Young, which describes the approaches and strategies of efficient self-directed learning.
 It strongly resonated with me, because I saw many of these